nantoniazzi/build-skype-in-30-minutes/markdowns/local2.md

 ## ICE Candidates

 A final part of the protocol is the exchange of ICE Candidates between the peers.
-Technically this is the result of the Offer/Answer: once each peer know about the capabilities of the other peer, they agree on the proper way to communicate by each sending an `RTCIceCandidate` to the other peer.
+Technically this is the result of the Offer/Answer: once each peer knows about the capabilities of the other peer, they agree on the proper way to communicate by each sending an `RTCIceCandidate` to the other peer.

 The exchange also goes through the Signal Channel.
 Again, for this example, the Signal Channel is non-existant of both peers operate on the same Web Page and there is no need to go through a server.

 ```javascript
 peer1.onicecandidate = function (e) { peer2.addIceCandidate(new RTCIceCandidate(e.candidate)); };